krysp-io/node-red-contrib-cloud-scheduler/README.md

 <p>With Scheduler node you can set up your flows to be executed at defined times or regular intervals.
 The scheduler node work as a cron job for your flows.</p>

-<p>Each scheduler node requires a publicly accessible URL where the flow will be deployed and will be used by the Google Cloud scheduler to send to a target according to a specified schedule.</p>
+<p><b>Mandatory</b>: Each scheduler node requires a publicly accessible URL where the flow will be deployed and will be used by the Google Cloud scheduler to send to a target according to a specified schedule.</p>

 <p>It is important to note that the target must be HTTP/S endpoints.</p>